iwantmyname/blog/preview/2014-07-24-tips-for-choosing-a-domain-name-for-fundraising.md

 ##5.
 Oversimplification is bad

 Now that we've touched base on the importance of keeping your domain name simple, you might be thinking about doing things that could actually hurt your goal.
-Therefore, it is critical to learn the difference between a simple domain name and an oversimplified one.
+Therefore, it's critical to learn the difference between a simple domain name and an oversimplified one.

 For example, if your friend goes by the name DJ, it would make perfect sense to choose dj-medical-fundraising.com as your domain name.
 However, it would be an oversimplification to select DJMF.com, as this has no easily discernible meaning.